avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 <img style="width:75%; height:auto" src="./assets/quickstart/cli_example.png"/>
 </details>

-## 12. Visualize the Data with a Dashboard
+## 12. Visualize the Data

-A sample Dashboard has been created to easily visualize the data.
+A sample Dashboard will be avaiiable in the future.
-It can be downloaded here.

 ## 13. Tips / Troubleshooting